fluxninja/aperture/docs/content/setup/installation/controller.md

 ## Overview

-The Aperture Controller functions as the primary decision maker of the system.
+The Aperture Controller functions as the brain of the Aperture system.
-Leveraging our advanced control loop, the controller routinely analyzes polled metrics and indicators to determine how traffic should be shaped as defined by set policies.
-Once determined, these decisions are then exported to all agents in order to effectively handle workloads.
-Only one controller is needed to effectively manage each cluster.
+Leveraging an advanced control loop, the Controller routinely analyzes polled metrics and indicators to determine how traffic should be shaped as defined by set policies.
+Once determined, these decisions are then exported to all Aperture Agents to effectively handle workloads.
+Only one Controller is needed to manage each cluster.

 The closed feedback loop functions primarily by monitoring the variables reflecting stability conditions (i.e. process variables) and compares them against set points.
 The difference in the variable values against these points is referred to as the error signal.
-The feedback loop then works to minimize these error signals by determining and distributing specific decisions, or control actions, that adjust these process variables and maintain their values within the optimal range.
+The feedback loop then works to minimize these error signals by determining and distributing control actions, that adjust these process variables and maintain their values within the optimal range.

 ## Configuration

 The Aperture Controller related configurations are stored in a configmap which is created during the installation using Helm.
-All the configuration parameters are listed on the [README](https://artifacthub.io/packages/helm/aperture/aperture-controller#controller-custom-resource-parameters) file of the Helm chart.
+All the configuration parameters are listed in the [README](https://artifacthub.io/packages/helm/aperture/aperture-controller#controller-custom-resource-parameters) file of the Helm chart.